-In the presence of unobserved heterogeneity, the likelihood function for each individual can be developed conditional on the parameters η characterizing the heterogeneity distribution function J(.).
+In the presence of unobserved heterogeneity, the likelihood function for each individual can be developed conditional on the parameters η characterizing the heterogeneity distribution function

+J(.).
 To obtain the unconditional (on η) likelihood function, the conditional function is integrated over the heterogeneity density distribution:

-$$\mathcal{L}(\theta,\beta) = \prod{i} \int{H} \mathcal{L}{i}(\theta,\beta,\eta) dJ(\eta), \qquad (17)$$ where H is the range of η .
+$$\langle (\theta,\beta) = \prod{i} \int{H} \langle (\theta,\beta,\eta) dJ(\eta),$$ (17)

+Where H is the range of η .
 Of course, to complete the specification of the likelihood function, the form of the heterogeneity distribution has to be specified.

 As discussed in Section 4, one approach to specifying the heterogeneity distribution is to assume a certain parametric probability distribution for J(.), such as a gamma or a normal distribution.
 The problem with this parametric approach is that there is seldom any justification for choosing a particular distribution.
 The second, nonparametric, approach to specifying the distribution of unobserved heterogeneity estimates the heterogeneity distribution empirically from the data.
+This is achieved by approximating the underlying unknown heterogeneity distribution by a finite number of support points and estimating the location and associated probability masses of these support points.